imagej/imagej.github.io/_pages/learn/flavors.md

       <td><img src="/media/logos/eu-hou.png" width="64"/></td>
       <td><a href="http://www.euhou.net/index.php?option=com_content&amp;task=view&amp;id=7&amp;Itemid=9">SalsaJ</a></td>
       <td><a href="http://www.euhou.net/">EU-HOU</a></td>
-      <td>SalsaJ is a closed-source fork of ImageJ 1.x intended for use with
+      <td>SalsaJ is a closed-source fork of the original ImageJ intended for
-        professional astronomy images.
+        use with professional astronomy images.
 It was designed to be used in classrooms, and has been localized into over 30 different languages.</td>
       <td>Unknown</td>